-In 2020, the average length of stay of asylum seekers in detention centre was in:
+In 2021, the average length of detention of asylum seekers was:

-Generally, most asylum seekers are unlikely to spend the whole status determination procedure in detention.
-However, if they apply for asylum from detention, their stay in detention can be prolonged for 90 days and if their application is rejected, their stay in detention can be prolonged even if they lodge an appeal against the negative asylum decision.
+If the foreigners apply for asylum from detention, their stay in detention can be prolonged for 90 days and if their application is rejected, their stay in detention can be prolonged even if they lodge an appeal against the negative asylum decision.
 If the asylum proceedings will end with a final decision within 6 months from applying for refugee status, asylum seekers will spend their whole asylum proceedings in detention, but it is hard to say that this is the case for most of them.
-There was a couple of cases in detention centre in Białystok in 2021 when asylum seekers were detained for the maximum time.

 Article 89(1) Law on Protection.